thomas-gale/pi-gen/README.md

 - (Optional but strongly recommended) 30303 Port forwarding
 - (Optional) USB keyboard, Monitor and HDMI cable (micro-HDMI)

+# USB SSD disk

+There are 2 options for the SSD storage:

+Use a USB portable SSD disk such as the Samsung T5 Portable SSD (as seen on this fantastic step-by-step guide to run a full node on the RPi4 by Grégoire Jeanmart) [7]

+Use a USB 3.0 External Hard Drive Case with a SSD Disk.
+In my case I used a Inateck 2.5 Hard Drive Enclosure FE2011 [8] with a Kingston SSD A400 (480 GB) [9].
+Be sure to buy a case with an UAS compliant chip, particularly, one of these: JMicron (JMS567 or JMS578) or ASMedia (ASM1153E)

+Keep in mind that you need to plug the disk to a USB 3.0 port (blue)

 # Install instructions for Linux

 ## Gui install